LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 5. Click **Save**.

 Survey bot settings include:

-- **Enable Bot**: If you need to temporarily remove a survey bot from your customer traffic flow, you can disable the bot using this setting.
+- **Enable Bot**: Use this to turn a survey bot on and off.
+When the bot is online, it responds to user messages.
+When it is offline, it doesn't.
+Taking a survey bot offline can be useful if you need to temporarily remove it from your customer traffic flow.
+The default value is Online.
 - **Skill**: If desired, change the skill(s) that will trigger this survey bot.
 - **Thank You Message**: Enable this to send a Thank You message before the survey conversation is closed.
 Then enter the message to send.
 - **Session Expired Message**: Enable this to send a Session Expired message when the user enters text after the session has timed out.
 Then enter the message to send.